ctu-mrs/ctu-mrs.github.io/docs/system/managing_ros_workspaces.md

 ### Workspace structure

-Each maintained ROS workspace should have two following top-level structure:
+Each maintained ROS workspace should have the following top-level structure:

 ```
 workspace